chipjacks/strava-client/docs/UploadsApi.md

 Upload Activity

 Uploads a new data file to create an activity from.
+Requires activity:write scope.

 ### Example
 ```ruby